Elizdata/Elizdata/README.md

 ## Projects

 **Exploratory Data Analysis:** Explored the Titanic dataset.
-Created informative visualizations using GGPloy=t and Plotly.
-Uncovered the influence/effect of embarkation point, passenger class, fares and age on survival.
+Created informative visualizations using GGPlot and Plotly.
+Uncovered the influence/effect of the embarkation point, passenger class, fares and age on survival.

 ### R
 - **Project Name**: [The Titanic Project](https://sites.google.com/view/elizabeth-fatoki/project-page/r)